 For publication of articles in IJPS, one of the contributing authors has to be the member (either life or annual) of Indian Poultry Science Association.

-The submitted manuscripts will be assessed from editorial points of view, at first, and if found suitable for publication, it will be sent for peer-review.
+The submitted manuscripts will be assessed by editorial board first, and if found suitable for publication, it will be sent for peer-review.
 The review process will be a double-blind process where author(s) and referees are unaware of each others' names.
 The author(s) must abide by the suggestions of referee and the editorial board of IJPS.
 The final decision to publish an article will lie with the chief editor of IJPS.

-The corresponding author will be sent the PDF file of his/her published article free of cost via e-mail.
+The corresponding author will be informed about the acknowledgement of the article (with manuscript identification number), reviewer decisions and final acceptance of the article.
+He will also receive the PDF file of his/her published article free of cost via e-mail.
 No hard copies of the reprints will be provided.

 Indian Journal of Poultry Science has no page charges.

-The “Instructions for authors (Revised-November, 2008)” will take effect from April 2009 issue of IJPS onwards.
+The "Instructions for authors (Revised-January, 2016)" will take effect from April 2017 issue of IJPS onwards.

 For enquiries regarding submissions, please contact the editorial office at email@example.com

 Typescript: Manuscripts must be type in Microsoft Word, using Times New Roman font at 12 points, double spaced on one side of A4 size bond paper with 2.5 cm margin on all sides.
 All pages should be numbered consecutively in the right corner of the bottom.
-Indent new paragraphs
+The line numbers have to be inserted in a continuous manner for the whole manuscript.
+Indent new paragraphs.

 Contents: The contents must be arranged in an orderly way with suitable headings for each subsection.
 The recommended subdivision of contents is as follows-